clementleger/brewomatic/README.md

  - H: Insert Hop
  - V: Verify everything !

+If time is is equal -1, then, the action will be executed before the step.
+The action must also be put before the step line in the recipe.

-Check the recipe folder for some recipes
+Check the recipe folder for some samples recipes !

 # Hardware